microsoft/sqldev/_includes/partials/node/crudunix.md

     All done!
 ```

-> Congrats you created your first two Node.js apps with SQL Server!
+> Congratulations!
+You created your first two Node.js apps with SQL Server!
 Check out the next section to learn about how you can make your Node.js apps faster with SQL Server’s Columnstore feature